 Contributions.
 Any communication intentionally provided for the purpose of advancing an OFA work product will be a “Contribution.”
 The entity (or individual, in a case where an individual is acting in an individual capacity) making the Contribution is the “Contributor.”

-Copyright license.
-When a Contribution is included (in whole or in part) in any work of authorship created in connection with OFA activities, the Contributor grants OFA a worldwide, perpetual, irrevocable, non-exclusive, royalty-free, fully-sublicensable copyright license to reproduce, create derivative works, distribute, display and perform the Contributions.
-Subject to the Contributor’s continued copyright ownership in their Contributions, OFA will own the copyright in any collective works, compilations, joint works or derivative works created in connection with OFA activities and will own the copyright in any works created by OFA.
-OFA will exercise its rights and license its own copyrights in a manner consistent with its non-profit mission.
-Except as otherwise agreed by the OFA Board, works of authorship (other than software) produced by OFA must be licensed under either a Creative Commons Attribution license (CC-BY) or under a Creative Commons Attribution-NoDerivs license (CC-BY-ND), with the appropriate license to be defined by the OFA Board.
+RESERVED

 Attribution; moral rights.
 OFA will use reasonable efforts to abide by industry norms and to honor requests related to individual attribution.
 OFA reserves the right to attribute collaborative work to just “OpenFabrics Alliance,” however.
-Each Contributor, and each individual making a Contribution, waives any moral rights (or similar rights related to attribution or work integrity) to the maximum extent permitted by applicable law.

 Necessary Claims patent license grant for specifications.
 The Board can charter a working group to create technical specifications that define requirements necessary to facilitate interoperability between third party products or services, and the Board can formally approve the specifications for distribution (once approved, these are “Specifications”).
-The written charter for such a group may expressly define boundaries for technology areas that are included and excluded from the effort (i.e., that are in or out of “Scope”).
-Each Participant in a working group that creates a Specification agrees that if a patent claim that is owned, controlled or licensable (without additional consideration other than to employees or Affiliates) by that Participant or an Affiliate of the Participant becomes a Necessary Claim, then the Participant will grant, or will cause its Affiliate to grant, a RAND-Zero License to any implementer of that Specification who requests such a license, subject to the definitions and exceptions described below.
+The written charter for such a group may expressly define boundaries for technology areas that are included and excluded from the effort (i.e., that are in or out of “Scope”)..